-- BidSketch works with FreshBooks and RightSignature, both of which I depend on
+- Bidsketch works with RightSignature, which I depend on

 - It’s run by Ruben Gamez, whom I’ve had the pleasure of working with – he’s an awesome guy

 - It makes it easy to repurpose content… so I don’t have to create proposals from scratch